lrivallain/git-book-kubernetes/content/setup-a-powerful-kubernetes-client/k9s.md

 ---
-description: >-
+title: k9s
+weight: 10
+---

 K9s is a terminal based UI to interact with your Kubernetes clusters.
 The aim of this project is to make it easier to navigate, observe and manage your deployed applications in the wild.
----

 # k9s